guettli/programming-guidelines/README.md

 be different for different locales.

 And the GUI?
 The user wants to use her/his favorite language.
 But native GUIs fade, and web GUIs come.
-And modern web GUIs don't use locale any more.
+And modern web GUIs don't use locale anymore.
 Here you see "i18next vs locale" on [Stackoverflow tag trend](http://sotagtrends.com/?tags=[i18next,locale])

 ### Datetime class vs "seconds since 1970"